C4IROcean/odp-sdk-js/README.md

 [![Build Status](https://dev.azure.com/oceandatafoundation/ODP/_apis/build/status/ODP-JavaScript-SDK-CI?branchName=master)](https://dev.azure.com/oceandatafoundation/ODP/_build/latest?definitionId=10&branchName=master)

-**This library is under active development, and the API is unstable until we publish v1.0.0** The ODP js library provides convenient access to Ocean Data Platform through the [Cognite API](https://doc.cognitedata.com/dev/) from applications written in client- or server-side JavaScript.
+**This library is under active development, and the API is unstable until we publish v1.0.0** The ODP js library provides convenient access to Ocean Data Platform from applications written in client- or server-side JavaScript.

 The SDK supports authentication through api-keys (_for server-side applications_) and bearer tokens (for web applications).